How to Swaddle With Arms Out: Everything You Need to Know

 Know When To Stop: Discontinue swaddling when the baby starts rolling over to prevent suffocation hazards.

 What about weighted blankets—are they safe?
-According to the Academy of American Pediatrics, parents should not use weighted blankets while swaddling, regardless of if the baby’s arms are in or outside of the wrap.
-These blankets can apply undue pressure on an infant’s chest and lungs, potentially causing harm.
-It’s best to stick to breathable and lightweight blankets.
+According to the American Academy of Pediatrics (AAP), parents should not use weighted blankets while swaddling, regardless of whether the baby’s arms are in or outside of the wrap.
+(The CPSC also warns against weighted blankets and weighted swaddles for infant sleep.)

 Many new parents learn that swaddling, especially with the baby’s arms in, helps reduce the sleep disruptions caused by the newborn Moro reflex.
 The startle reflex, also known as the Moro reflex, often disturbs newborns when they suddenly stretch out their limbs as if experiencing a sensation of falling.
 This reflex can cause frequent wakings, interrupting any chance of longer stretches of sleep.
 By swaddling, parents can mitigate this reflex’s effects by securing the baby’s arms and legs, thereby encouraging those extended periods of sleep.

-Position your baby on their back in the center of the swaddle with the fabric level under their arms.
+Position your baby on their back in the center of the swaddle with the fabric level under their arms (and the folded edge sitting below the shoulders).
 This setup ensures that your baby’s arms are free while the rest of their body is snugly wrapped.

-Take one corner of the swaddle blanket, pull it across your baby while keeping the arm out of the swaddle, and tuck it firmly under their body, ensuring the hips are clear.
+Take one corner of the swaddle blanket, pull it across your baby while keeping your baby’s arm out of the swaddle, and tuck it firmly under their body, ensuring the hips are clear.
 This step helps keep the baby secure while allowing free movement of the arms.

 Repeat the process with the other corner of the swaddle, pulling it across your baby and tucking it under their body.

-Next, gather the bottom edge of the swaddle and pull it up to your baby’s chest, wrapping it behind their back.
+Next, gather the bottom edge of the swaddle and pull it up toward your baby’s chest (below the shoulders), wrapping it behind their back.

 Check that the blanket is snug, but not too tight.
-You should be able to fit two to three fingers’ width between the swaddle and the baby’s chest.
+You should be able to fit two to three fingers between the swaddle and the baby’s chest.

 Knowing when to stop swaddling your baby is important for their continued comfort and safety as they grow.
 Many infants begin showing signs they are ready to stop being swaddled between 2 and 4 months of age.
 When an infant begins rolling over, this is a definite sign they should no longer be wrapped in a swaddle—regardless of age.
 Once they can roll over, babies should replace their swaddle with a sleep sack.